Ephesus Syndrome

 I’ve listened to and read the transcript of a podcast by Dr. Michael S. Heiser (see more about him below) and have found his teaching on Revelation 2 incredibly insightful.
 Let me attempt to summarize some of it in the context of my understanding.

 The letter to the Angel at Ephesus commended the believers at Ephesus.
 They were doing good things including enduring persecution They were careful to test the words of those who came with a new or false gospel, working hard to be discerning and reject distorted or erroneous teachings.
-But, even with all the commendable things they were doing, apparently something was sorely wrong!
+But, even with all the commendable things they were doing, apparently, something was sorely wrong!
 The loss of their first love was so grievous to the Lord that He presented them with a stern warning that He would remove the lampstand (the angel, messenger, overseer, protector, guardian) from its place among them.
-It reminds me of “Ichabod” whereby the glory had departed had departed from Israel.
+It reminds me of “Ichabod” whereby the glory had departed from Israel.

 My heart suddenly felt a familiar twinge of pain as I reflected on the day of my earthly dad’s passing.
-I received a call very early in the morning that it appeared as if he wouldn’t last the day.
-I hurriedly made arrangements for the 2-hour drive, pick up my aunt who was like a second mother to me who essentially rearranged my whole day.
+I received a call very early in the morning informing me that it appeared he wouldn’t last the day.
+I hurriedly made arrangements for the 2-hour drive to pick up my aunt who was like a second mother to me and essentially rearranged my whole day.
 Every minute that passed seemed like hours.
 I couldn’t help but watch the clock on the dashboard as I drove, praying that he would last until I got there.
-Sadly, regrettably and remorsefully, I was unavoidably delayed and unable to be by his side during his last hours.
+Sadly, regrettably, and remorsefully, I was unavoidably delayed and unable to be by his side during his last hours.
 When I arrived, I ran into the building, anxious for the elevator door to open and take me to his floor.
 As the doors opened, the nurses were standing there just shaking their heads; I was greeted with the news that he had just passed about five minutes earlier.
 It was a life-altering experience and continues to be when I think of missing that last cherished encounter.
 Even now, I can’t help but cry.
 I have no words to cling to.
 I had no idea what was most important to him that he would utter into my heart.
 I have nothing that revealed his truest and deepest heart to me as he breathed his very last breath.

 Sadly, many Christians are missing the importance of the last encounter Jesus had with His disciples by minimizing the deepest desire of Jesus’ heart as He left this earth: “Go, therefore, and make disciples of all nations, baptizing them in the name of the Father, and of the Son and of the Holy Spirit…” He even assured them that they would NOT go alone — that He would be with them always!
 In other words, He commissioned them with a task He knew would be impossible without Him and vowed to go with them, strengthen them and make the way for them as they pursued the expansion of the Kingdom.
 Those were the most important words — the most heart-revealing message He could convey to them.
 It should trigger something deep inside those who claim to know Him and love Him.
 What was (and continues to be) important to Him should remain our priority in life.
 And, it was those very words that the believers at Ephesus had somehow “lost”.